 Sugar seems to be under the spotlight at the moment.
 Before you jump on the bandwagon and remove all sources of sugar from your child’s diet, it is important to understand the difference between natural and added sugars.

 Natural sugars are those found in fruit and dairy foods.
-When children consume these foods they also get a variety of other beneficial nutrients like fibre, protein, Vitamin D, calcium, Vitamin C and Vitamin A. The high amount of fibre in fruit and protein in dairy foods means they take longer to digest in the body, causing a less dramatic spike in blood sugar levels.
+When children consume these foods they also get a variety of other beneficial nutrients like fibre, protein, Vitamin D, calcium, Vitamin C and Vitamin A. The high amount of fibre in fruit and protein in dairy foods means they take longer to digest in the body.
+This, in turn, causes a less dramatic spike in blood sugar levels.
 This helps children to feel fuller for longer and prevent dips in energy levels.

 Added sugars are those which are ‘added’ to foods and beverages by manufacturers during processing.
-These are the types of sugars that should be limited, as they are usually of very little nutritional benefit and are found in foods with a high energy (kJ) content.
+These are the types of sugars that should be limited, as they are usually of very little nutritional benefit.
+They are found in foods with a high energy (kJ) content.
 Larger amounts of added sugars are commonly found in pre-packaged snack foods, so it is important to check the nutrition label.

-Tips to reduce added sugars in your child’s diet include:
+Tips to reduce added sugars in your child’s diet:

 The more fibre the better